Mike King blames 'misinformed' campaign after his speaking invitation to schools was retracted

 Ahead of his keynote speech to the NZ First party conference on Sunday morning, King was invited to speak at eight schools in the South Canterbury region on self esteem and keeping their "inner critic" in check.

-However, Opihi College in Temuka, then retracted the invitation.
+However, Geraldine High School and Opihi College, in Temuka, then retracted the invitations.
 They told King he was no longer welcome after meeting with South Canterbury District Health Board (SCDHB) suicide prevention co-ordinator Professor Annette Beautrais.

 King said Beautrais advocated a "silent" approach to tackling suicide.
 According to King, Beautrais was in one of the last pockets of academia who still believed in trying to bring down the stubbornly high suicide rates by burying their heads in the sand.